taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 the dark and over-crowded Underground Cities.
 But when Asoka’s Haven is attacked, they must journey into the Red Zone to find a mysterious people who may be re-growing the decimated Amazon Rainforest." caption="From Ch.4 of The First VIRS.
 Art by Julia Zimmerman, Lettering by Danbee Kim" %}

 Hi everyone!
 My name is Danbee Kim, and I’m a teacher and neuroscientist collaborating with [**17 amazing artists**](/VIRS/credits){:target="_blank"} to create ***The First VIRS*** ([Vigilante Intergalactic Roustabout Scholar](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/){:target="_blank"}), a graphic novel that **combines cutting-edge neuroscience research with a speculation on how the next 100 years might play out**.
-By including this story in my PhD thesis, I can present my research in both the traditional expository format (background, methods, results, discussion) and [the visual narrative format, which is becoming an increasingly popular tool for science communication and education](https://www.researchgate.net/publication/322664468_The_potential_of_comics_in_science_communication){:target="_blank"}.

 **Read the [Chapter 1 teaser here](/VIRS/ch01-teaser/01){:target="_blank"}!**

-I'm communicating my research through a graphic novel because I want to **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I've developed the story plot with the help of my labmates, other research colleagues, science fiction writers, and countless friends, who all lent their enormous diversity of expertise to a project that we hope demonstrates the power of art to help experts across specialities collaborate and share insights, and to help everyone experience immersion on those insights.
-Once published, both the graphic novel and my full thesis will be made freely viewable online.
+I started this collaboration because I want to tell stories that **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I hope stories like mine can start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.

-I hope stories like mine can **start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.** If you would like to support this project, please [visit our project page on Kickstarter](https://www.kickstarter.com/projects/taunsquared/a-sci-fi-graphic-novel-based-on-real-neuroscience?ref=3c3rct&token=3701c955){:target="_blank"}!
+## Support our crowdfunding campaign!

-You'll get access to project updates, early access high-quality downloads, and exclusive behind-the-scenes artwork!
+If you would like to support this project, please **[visit our project page on Kickstarter](https://www.kickstarter.com/projects/taunsquared/a-sci-fi-graphic-novel-based-on-real-neuroscience?ref=3c3rct&token=3701c955){:target="_blank"}!** You'll get access to project updates, early access high-quality downloads, and exclusive behind-the-scenes artwork!

 {% include video id="IuEBOJE9te4" provider="youtube" %}